 In November 2015 I helped run a 3 day C*I*A workshop at the Maitra Centre in Healsville for Kaypacha from New Paradigm Astrology and started to gain valuable insight into my own nodal story from his teachings around Chiron and Evolutionary Astrology the Jeffrey Wolf Green way.
 This was compounded by attending a workshop with Mark Jones from the Pluto School in January 2016, another Wolf Green trained astrologer.

 I began making presentations on my research with the asteroids in 2012 and was invited to speak at astrology associations all around Australia, often holding workshops on “Finding Your Life Purpose” whilst I was there.
 This included Melbourne, Newcastle, Hobart, Brisbane, Adelaide and the Gold Coast.
 In January I attended the 2016 FAA International Astrology Conference in Sydney as Victoria’s sponsored speaker, my lecture was on “Bringing the Stars Down to Earth”.

-I have been writing a monthly newsletter and astrology report to a mailing list, since the beginning of 2012, as well as daily posts on my facebook pages.
+I have been writing a monthly newsletter and astrology report to a mailing list, since the beginning of 2012, as well as regular posts on my facebook pages.
 I have also had many articles published in journals and magazines.
 These can be downloaded on the Astrology Articles and Presentations Page.

 I look forward with great anticipation and excitement to the next stage of my life, from my Jupiter Return in August 2016.
 The last heralded in my spiritual development I believe the next will involve me taking my writing to another level in some way.